Xjchen0/candi-aspect/README.md

 you must not remove the ``UNPACK_PATH`` directory.
 Then you can modify source files in ``UNPACK_PATH`` of a package and run candi again.

+### Why use candi-aspect
+- GCC is too new for ASPECT and deal.II in systems that are rolling updated.
+- Using latest deal.II to compile ASPECT would make ASPECT broken.
+- If you want use several versions of ASPECT, you will install and compile different versions of deal.II and its dependencies, but some should be compiled by gcc-10 while others by gcc-11.
+Thus, there is necessity to divide these into different directories.

+How to make versions mapped?
+- deal.II version 9.5 and lower need C++14 standard library but 9.6 and newer need C++17(referred from [deal.II_developer_README](https://www.dealii.org/developer/readme.html#supported))
+- Trilinos is depended on by deal.II and it changed C++14 to C++17 when it was updated to version 13.4(referred from [an issue of trilinos](https://github.com/trilinos/Trilinos/issues/6260#issuecomment-2712630461)).
+- Though we can use one version of GCC to use different C++ libraries, `candi` or the dependencies' `CMakefile` seems to not explicitly select it with the `-std=c++xx` command-line flag.
+The information about GCC and its default C++ library are available at https://gcc.gnu.org/projects/cxx-status.html#cxx17
+- ASPECT is compiled with deal.II and its dependencies are listed at its GitHub repositories `https://github.com/geodynamics/aspect/tree/<branch>`